Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: System Model and Preliminaries

 \section{System Model and Preliminaries}

-The schematic diagram of the WNCS under consideration is depicted in Fig.~\ref{fig:diagram}.
-Each subsystem consists of \TF{an unstable} dynamical process, a dedicated local controller, smart sensor and estimator.
-We assume the actuators are collocated with the controllers but the sensors need to communicate their data over a time-slotted network.
-Due to the limited bandwidth, in each time slot, only a limited number of sensors can transmit their data packets successfully. \TF{The effects of state quantization and transmission delays are considered negligible and are thus ignored henceforth.}
+\RW{The schematic diagram of the WNCS under consideration is depicted in Fig.~\ref{fig:diagram}.
+Each subsystem consists of an unstable dynamical process, a dedicated local controller, smart sensor, and estimator.
+We assume the actuators are collocated with the controllers, but the sensors need to transmit their data over a capacity-constrained time-slotted network.
+We consider the scenario in which the subsystems exchange no explicit information and they coordinate for channel access in a distributed manner\footnote{\RW{The term \emph{decentralized control} is often used to describe scenarios in which determining the control inputs requires no explicit information exchange between subsystems.
+In this work, we use the term \emph{distributed} to describe the channel access problem in accordance with the WNCSs literature \cite{Park:2018}.}}.
+The effects of state quantization and transmission delays are considered negligible and are thus ignored henceforth.}